-In October 2010, the IASB issued IFRS 9 Financial Instruments, which represents the completion of the first part of a three-part project to replace IAS 39, Financial Instruments: Recognition and Measurement with a new standard.
-As per the new standard, an entity choosing to measure a liability at fair value will present the portion of the change in its fair value due to changes in the entity's own credit risk in the other comprehensive income or loss section of the entity's statement of comprehensive loss, rather than within profit or loss.
-Additionally, IFRS 9 includes revised guidance related to the de-recognition of financial instruments.
-The Company plans to adopt these new standards when they become effective and is currently assessing the impact of this standard.
+Under the new standard, an entity choosing to measure a liability at fair value will present the portion of the change in its fair value due to changes in the entity's own credit risk in the other comprehensive income or loss section of the statement of comprehensive income or loss, rather than within profit or loss.
+Additionally, IFRS 9 includes revised guidance related to de-recognition of financial instruments.